endpointservices/mps3/docs/S3 XML Escaping Cases.md

-S3 is an XML based API.
+S3 is an XML-based API.
 When you do a list operation i.e. [GET /\<bucket>?list-type=2](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectsV2.html) you get a response of the following
 ```
 HTTP/1.1 200
 x-amz-request-charged: RequestCharged